How is VWD diagnosed?

 If you think you have a bleeding problem, it is important to see a haematologist who specialises in bleeding disorders.
 In Australia, these haematologists can be found at Haemophilia Treatment Centres which are at some major hospitals.
 Talk to your general practitioner or your gynaecologist about a referral.

 There are a variety of issues related to diagnosing VWD, including:

 - Other family members may need to be tested for VWD

 - Possible implications for employment, health insurance cover and carrying the VWD gene

-- Decisions will need to be made, in consultation with your Haemophilia Centre or Service, about which treatment options will be the most suitable.
+- Decisions will need to be made, in consultation with your Haemophilia Treatment Centre, about which treatment options will be the most suitable.

-Haemophilia Centre social workers, counsellors and nurses are available to help people deal with these issues.
+Haemophilia Treatment Centre social workers, counsellors and nurses are available to help people deal with these issues.